 - Concepts Neutral: challenge, progress, time

 Creating a checklist like the one above will ensure you’re methodical and consistent with your keywording.
-When you have a block of keywords that will work with similar images, create a template of these keywords in the fotoKeyword Harvester for future use.

 An example of keywording an image: